 - You did not evolve to eat grass nor grass seeds, no matter how much processing is involved.

 - The only way to “safely” eat them is to fast afterwards, to force your gut to act atypically, putting body in starvation mode.
-Sheer idiocy to eat something you must starve yourself to consume safely over the longterm.
+Sheer idiocy to eat something you must starve yourself to consume safely.

 - They are a slow poison, so as you age your fatness and unhealthiness increases slowly, seemingly natural.